FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-devleague.md

 > with [Jason
 > Sewell](https://www.linkedin.com/in/jasonsewell "Jason Sewell")
 >
-> This is where I’ll go through how my admissions process was with
+> This is where I'll go through how my admissions process was with
 > **DevLeague**, the 1st JavaScript focused coding bootcamp in Hawaii.
 >
-> I’ll be doing this kind of entry with every bootcamp I’ve applied to
+> I'll be doing this kind of entry with every bootcamp I've applied to
 > and be critiquing on positives and negatives along the way.
 I think
-> it’s important that people have an honest look at each bootcamp.
+> it's important that people have an honest look at each bootcamp.
 >
-> That being said, I’m not releasing anything here without DevLeague’s
+> That being said, I'm not releasing anything here without DevLeague's
 > permission.

 ------------------------------------------------------------------------

 I decided to apply to DevLeague since they were the first of their kind in Hawaii.
 I have some connection with Hawaii.
-I’ve actually never been, but I was initially going to attend [Hawaii Pacific University](https://www.hpu.edu "HPU") as a double major in Computer Science and Integrated Multimedia with a very large scholarship.
-Since I had enough credits from high school, I’d still be able to graduate in 4 years.
+I've actually never been, but I was initially going to attend [Hawaii Pacific University](https://www.hpu.edu "HPU") as a double major in Computer Science and Integrated Multimedia with a very large scholarship.
+Since I had enough credits from high school, I'd still be able to graduate in 4 years.
 I even had a party a few months before school started because I was certain at that point I was going to attend HPU.
 It was a win-win situation, but then out of the blue, in July, I got accepted to [Jacobs